Alusp/rails_recipe/README.md

 # 📖 Blog App <a name="about-project"></a>

-**Recipe App** will be a classic example of a recipe website.
-RecipeBook app makes finding recipes easy. creation of recipe include entering the name, description. ability to add ingredient and generate shopping list
+**A Recipe App** will be a classic example of a recipe website.
+The app makes finding recipes easy. creation of the recipe includes entering the name, and description. ability to add an ingredient and generate a shopping list.

 ## 🛠 Built With <a name="Ruby on Rails"></a>